 Talmy (1978; 2000) notes that languages often represent spatial and temporal relationships in terms of a conceptually movable entity, the Figure, and its relation to a prototypically static reference entity, the Ground.
 The Ground is typically the reference point for the Figure, which is at once of greater concern than the Ground and also more dependent on it.
 Talmy's insight that Figure and Ground relationships find expression in linguistic forms, though originally developed to explain recurring patterns in spoken languages, is directly applicable to the formation of sign language classifier constructions.
-In many classifier constructions, one hand can represent the Ground, and the other, the Figure, with the relationship between the hands representing the physical relationship between the two entities (Talmy 2003).
-Because the Figure and Ground are inherently paired, and defined in terms of
+In many classifier constructions, one hand can represent the Ground, and the other, the Figure, with the relationship between the hands representing the physical relationship between the two entities (Talmy 2003).6 Because the Figure and Ground are inherently paired, and defined in terms of one another, we expect lexical signs that denote Figure/Ground relations to be encoded with two-handed lexical sign forms.
+That is to say, in sign language, the two hands are available to represent the Figure, the Ground, and the relationship between them, in the classifier system and the lexicon alike.7 Therefore,

-&lt;sup>5 Indeed, we note that an SSL sign with a more literal meaning of 'dependency', the iconically motivated sign HANG-ON, is two-handed as expected, with one hand subordinate to the other.
+5 Indeed, we note that an SSL sign with a more literal meaning of 'dependency', the iconically motivated sign HANG-ON, is two-handed as expected, with one hand subordinate to the other.

-&lt;sup>6 Classifier constructions combine conventional handshapes representing classes of entities with different movement patterns to create morphologically and syntactically complex forms (see Emmorey 2003).
+6 Classifier constructions combine conventional handshapes representing classes of entities with different movement patterns to create morphologically and syntactically complex forms (see Emmorey 2003).
 Classifier constructions are not typically analyzed as lexical signs, and are not necessarily constrained by the same phonological considerations that hold over lexical signs (Sandler & Lillo-Martin 2006).
 In classifier constructions, each of the two hands can represent a distinct referent and the interaction of the two hands represents the relationship between the two referents, however, not all classifier constructions are two-handed, and not all two-handed classifier constructions represent Figure and Ground simultaneously (Özyürek, Zwitserlood & Perniss 2010; Pfau & Aboh 2012).

-one another, we expect lexical signs that denote Figure/Ground relations to be encoded with two-handed lexical sign forms.
-That is to say, in sign language, the two hands are available to represent the Figure, the Ground, and the relationship between them, in the classifier system and the lexicon alike.
-Therefore, we expect that sign languages will use the two hands to introduce lexical Figure/Ground relationships.
+7 Pizzuto and Corazza (1996:186) suggest that certain lexical signs have internal structure similar to that of classifier constructions, such as the sign CHASE, which can be said to have the two verbal arguments represented by each of the two hands.
+Indeed, this particular view of lexical structure could be seen as a natural extension of a more general position, shared by the authors of this paper, that lexical signs are often coined through the lexicalization of classifier constructions (e.g. Valli we expect that sign languages will use the two hands to introduce lexical Figure/Ground relationships.
 A simple example can be seen with the concept 'near', in which the Ground is a fixed reference point and the Figure is an entity positioned in close proximity to the established reference, regardless of whether concrete or abstract entities are involved.
 In ASL, ISL, and SSL, NEAR involves the non-dominant hand in a fixed position and the dominant hand moving to reduce its distance from the non-dominant hand.
 ASL and ISL DEPEND, discussed above, also find a clear motivation in Talmy's conception of Figure/Ground relationship in terms of a conceptually movable entity and its relation to a prototypically static reference entity.
-Here, the non-dominant hand represents the static object, the Ground, and the dominant hand represents the static object, the Ground, and the dominant hand represents the static object, the Ground, and the dominant hand represents the static object, the Ground, and the dominant hand represents the static object, the Ground, and the dominant hand represents the static object, the Ground, and the dominant hand, representing a conceptually movable object, is the Figure.
+Here, the non-dominant hand represents the static object, the Ground, and the dominant hand, representing a conceptually movable object, is the Figure.
 The contacting interaction of the two hands then reflects the dependency relation between the two entities.